HiMamaInc/payrix/README.md

 All Payrix-specific errors inherit from `Payrix::ApiError`.

-Show diagram ..

-- `Payrix::ConnectionError` - There was a problem connecting with the Payrix API.
-- `Payrix::TimeoutError` - The Payrix API took more than 30 seconds to respond.
 - `Payrix::RateLimitError` - The Payrix API initiated a block on subsequent requests.
 - `Payrix::AuthenticationError` - The supplied authentication parameters were invalid.
 - `Payrix::NotFoundError` - The Payrix API returned an empty response (`.retrieve` only).
 - `Payrix::ApiError` - The Payrix API returned a general error.
 - `Payrix::NotSupportedError` - The library does not support the given action for the resource.

-When a `Payrix::ApiError` is raised, there are often multiple error message that provide useful information.
+When a `Payrix::ApiError` is raised, there are often multiple error messages that provide useful information.

 ```ruby
 begin